-More than twice as many car buyers opt for a used vehicle over a new one, but is that the best choice for you?
-While lower used-car prices are a key factor for many consumers, there’s more to consider as you come to a decision.
+More than twice as many car buyers opt for a used vehicle over a new one, but is that the right choice for you?
+While lower used-car prices are a key factor for most consumers, there’s more to consider as you come to a decision.

-Rapid depreciation, with a new car losing 20 percent of its value in the first year and about 40 percent after year three, enables used-car buyers to take advantage.
-Lower prices also provide a better chance of being able to pay cash for the purchase, or make a more sizeable down payment, and get a higher-spec car than you could afford new.
+Used-car buyers can take advantage of rapid depreciation in the value of new cars to the tune of 20 percent in the first year and about 40 percent after three years.
+Lower average prices for preowned vehicles also provide a better chance of being able to pay for your purchase in cash, or making a larger down payment.
+You might get a higher-spec model than you could afford new, too.

 Smaller loan amount

-Unless a vehicle is still covered by the manufacturer’s warranty, buying from a private party means you could miss out on protection against mechanical and electrical faults.
-Dealerships, on the other hand, may offer their own warranties on used vehicles.
+Unless a vehicle is still under manufacturer warranty, buying from a private party means you could miss out on protection against mechanical and electrical faults.
+Dealerships, on the other hand, might offer their own warranties on used vehicles.

 New-car buyers can typically select the features, color and any accessories they want for a particular model.
 Used-car buyers may need to be more flexible, or shop around, when it comes to these preferences.